 Your bathroom might be small but never underestimate its importance.
 Your family needs a functional space with plenty of storage.
-How can you gain storage space when remodeling?
+So, how can you maximize storage space during the remodeling process?

 Rethink the Sink

-Wall-mounted sinks, without cabinets below them, save floor space and look smaller than sinks perched on vanity cabinets.
+A floating vanity or a pedestal sink, without cabinets beneath, not only saves floor space but also looks smaller than a sink perched on vanity cabinets.
 Still, want to use that under-sink space?
 Put a floating shelf there.

-If vanity is a priority, shop for curved ones.
-Transitioning from a rectangular vanity to one with a curved front and sides reduces the cabinets’ footprint while still giving you enclosed storage.
-Bonus: Curved vanities bring a unique, elegant style.
+If a bathroom vanity is a top priority, shop for options with curved designs.
+Transitioning from a rectangular vanity to one with a curved front and sides reduces the cabinets’ footprint while maintaining enclosed storage.
+Additionally, curved vanities bring a unique, and elegant style!

-There’s no rule saying sinks must be along a wall.
-Tucking a triangular vanity into a corner can increase floor space and free up walls for other storage.
+There’s no rule saying that sinks must align with a bathroom wall.
+Tucking a triangular vanity into a corner can increase floor space and free up walls for additional storage options.

 Let a Shower Extend the Room

-Consider replacing the tub with a ceiling-to-floor shower stall.
-Stalls with glass doors that reach the floor will visually extend the room.
-Build shelves into the shower stall walls for soaps and shampoos.
+Consider swapping out the tub for a floor-to-ceiling shower stall.
+Stalls with a glass shower door that reach the floor will visually extend the bathroom while building shelves or a shower niche into the walls for soaps and shampoos will increase convenient storage options.

-Another option is a shower without a tub, doors, or a shower stall floor.
-Picture a bathroom with a tile floor throughout, but on one end, the tile floor angles down slightly toward a drain.
-This area is the shower, at floor level.
-Add a shower surround on the walls, plus a curtain, and you’ve got a shower that’s part of the room itself.
+Another option is a shower that forgoes a tub, doors, or a traditional stall floor.
+Envision a bathroom with a consistent tile floor where on one end, the tile gently slopes down toward a drain creating the shower area at floor level.
+Add a glass surround on the walls, along with a shower curtain, and you'll have a shower seamlessly integrated into the room itself.

 Toilets: Small and On the Wall

-Wall-mounted toilets—without a visible tank or a pedestal—save space and make the bathroom appear larger by freeing up floor space.
-If you prefer a pedestal toilet, look for a “compact toilet” designed to fit better in small bathrooms.
+Go for wall-mounted toilets—ones without a visible tank or a pedestal—as they save space and make the bathroom appear larger by freeing up floor space.
+If you prefer a pedestal toilet, look for a “compact toilet” designed to fit better in your small sbathroom.

 Use Overlooked Spaces

-Remodeling can buy you more storage in areas like these:
+Remodeling your small bathroom can buy you more storage in areas like these:

-Above the toilet: Will the wall accommodate recessed niches, shelving, cabinets, or a wall-mounted rack?
+Above the toilet: Gauge whether the wall allows for recessed niches, shelving, cabinets, or a wall-mounted rack? to optimize storage above the toilet.

-Above the door: This is potential storage space that’s out of your way, yet keeps less-used items nearby.
-Mount a high shelf or cabinet here.
+Above the door: This is potential storage space that’s out of your way, and can keep less- frequently used items within reach.
+Consider mounting a high shelf or a cabinet here.

-Inside cabinets: Install pullout shelves inside at different heights.
-Smoothly rolling pullouts let you store and access oddly sized items (think: blow dryers, curling irons, bottles of many sizes) easily.
+Inside bathroom cabinets: Install pullout shelves inside at different heights.
+Smoothly rolling pullouts enables easy storage and access to items (of various sizes, such as blow dryers, curling irons, and bottles) easily.

-Ask your renovation specialist how you can gain storage while adding great looks to your bathroom.
+Ask your renovation specialist how you can gain storage while improving the overall aesthetic of your bathroom design.